 Rail fares could go up by 1.6 per cent in January.
-Our CEO Darren Shirley explains why, if it presses ahead with this increase, the Government will miss the chance to encourage people back to the railways and restore passenger faith in public transport.
+We explain why, if it presses ahead with this increase, the Government will miss the chance to encourage people back to the railways and restore passenger faith in public transport.

 The effect of Covid-19 on transport has been seismic.
 But as recovery begins, the need for sustainable travel has only strengthened.
 Our report outlines how it can be achieved.

 27 August 2020: a joint press release from Bus Users, Campaign for Better Transport, Community Rail Network, Community Transport Association, Collaborative Mobility UK (CoMoUK),...
 Read more

 Later this autumn the Government will publish its spending review, setting out spending plans for the various Government departments for the coming months and years.
 The plans that it makes for...
 Read more

 Campaign for Better Transport29 NovGood news came last week: the Govt's 10-point green plan contained many things we have been calling for including e… https://t.co/hFAflcFC5F